-The following large villages are also in close proximity to the SAC: Boughrood & Llyswen, Bronllys, Clyro, Crossgates, Glasbury, Howey, Llangurig, Llanyre, Newbridge-on-Wye and Three Cocks.
+The following large villages are also in close proximity to the SAC: Boughrood & Llyswen, Bronllys, Clyro, Crossgates, Glasbury, Howey, Llangurig, Llanyre, Newbridge-on-Wye and Three Cocks and are included in the table above.

 Each large village has allocations approximately proportionate to their size (existing household numbers).
 Again allocation text for each should refer to the need to consider project level HRA if there is likely to be any loss of habitat connectivity, disturbance or impact on water quality from drainage.
 The allocations are as follows: